t1b4n3/t1b4n3.github.io/_posts/2026-01-02-race-conditions.md

 # Race condtions

 Race conditions are a class of software bugs, often tied to concurrency and timing issues in a system.
-Race conditions arise from multiple processes/threads that operate on related entities (shared object).
+Race conditions arise from multiple processes/threads that operate on a shared object.

 Within user-land processes, most race conditions reduce to races in the file system, while in kernel they are present in various places.